CarlMichelsen/crawler/README.md

 # crawler
-A generate purpose webcrawler initially intended for Esportal.
+A general purpose webcrawler initially intended for Esportal.